isocpp/CppCoreGuidelines/CppCoreGuidelines.md

             std::array<nefarious, 10> arr; // this line can std::terminate(!)
         }

     The behavior of arrays is undefined in the presence of destructors that throw because there is no reasonable rollback behavior that could ever be devised.
-Just think: What code can the compiler generate for constructing an `arr` where, if the fourth object's constructor throws, the code has to give up and in its cleanup mode tries to call the destructors of the already-constructed objects... and one or more of those destructors throws?
+Just think: What code can the compiler generate for constructing an `arr` where, if the fourth object's constructor throws, the code has to give up and in its cleanup mode tries to call the destructors of the already-constructed objects ... and one or more of those destructors throws?
 There is no satisfactory answer.

 5. You can't use `Nefarious` objects in standard containers: